dd86k/ddcpuid/README.md

 It is highly recommended to use the `-betterC` switch when compiling.

 DMD, GDC, and LDC compilers are supported.
+Best support being DMD.

 ## GDC Notes